 Visiting Scholarship (2012) at the Ruralia Institute, Seinäjoki Unit, University of Helsinki (Finland).

 My main teaching responsibility is the coordination of: Worlds of Food, a popular (ca 120 students each year) interdisciplinary course which is open to all third and fourth year undergarduate students regardless of degree intention; and The Scientific Revolution and the Origins of Modern Science (level 1 undergraduate course).
-My teaching responsibilities are currently modest, as I have worked primarily in research since joining the Rowett Institute in 2018, I continue to take an active interest in pedagogy.
+Although I have worked primarily in research since joining the Rowett Institute in 2018, I continue to take an active interest in pedagogy.
 I bacame a Fellow of the Higher Education Academy in late 2019.

 Prior to joining the Rowett Institute, my teaching duties included: